Summary of Proposed Medical Aid in Dying Law for Arizona

 3. Be mentally capable of making and communicating health care decisions.

 5. Be informed by the attending health care provider of the diagnosis, the prognosis, the nature of the medication to be prescribed, and other alternatives, including comfort care, hospice care and pain control.

 6. Make an oral request for a prescription for a medication that will hasten death in a humane and dignified manner (such request to be documented in the patient’s medical record).
 The request may be made via telemedicine.

 7. Wait 15 days from the initial oral request and submit a request for the medication in writing, witnessed by two people, and in substantially the same form supplied in the statute.
 The waiting period can be waived if it is deemed that the patient is likely to die within 15 days.

 Competency.
-If the attending or consulting provider believes the patient may have impaired judgment, either may refer the patient for a consultation with a psychiatrist, psychologist, or psychiatric nurse practitioner for a determination as to whether the patient has impaired judgment.
+If the attending or consulting provider believes the patient may have impaired judgment, either provider may refer the patient for a consultation with a psychiatrist, psychologist, or psychiatric nurse practitioner for a determination as to whether the patient has impaired judgment.
 If the patient is deemed to have impaired judgment, the prescription may not be written.

 Informed Decision.
 The attending provider must verify that the patient has been informed of the diagnosis, the prognosis, the nature and effects of the medication to be prescribed, and other alternative or concurrent treatment options, including comfort care, hospice care and pain control.

 Right to participate or not.
 Patients can rescind their request for medication at any time.
 Doctor participation is strictly voluntary—no health care provider is required to write the requested prescription under this statute.
 Health care facilities may prohibit participating in activities covered by this statute, but if they do not notify health care providers within their facilities of that prohibition in advance, they may not sanction such providers for participating.